-Basic economic training for citizens who wish to exercise a reasoned judgment about economic issues in public affairs.
-Content generallySame as ECON 110, 111 in condensed form.
+Three hours lecture per week Basic economic training for citizens who wish to exercise a reasoned judgment about economic issues in public affairs.
+Content generally same as ECON 110, 111 in condensed form.
 Not open to students with credit in ECON 110 or 111.
+GenEd: D determination in various market structures.